mariusmu/dhis2-message-app/Readme.md

 Add support for embedding images and files onto messages sent by users.

 # Current status
-Currently we have only implemented functionality to get the app run with React.
+- Everything is completely implemented is working.
+- Testing needs to be done
 # To run

 ## Technologies you will need